-The results of the determination of the directions of sand wave migration for one of the three considered periods (2000-2010) are presented in Figure 4.1.
-The background colour of Figure 4.1 shows the difference between the 2010 and 2000 Mobile Bathymetries.
-The sand waves in the BWFZ are migrating to the southwest (ebb direction) as well as the northeast (flood direction), with a main axis of approximately 230° and 50° respectively (relative to north).
+The results of the determination of the directions of sand wave migration for one of the three considered periods (2000-2015) are presented in Figure 4.3.
+The background colour of Figure 4.3 shows the difference between the 2015 and 2000 Mobile Bathymetries.
+The sand waves in the BWFZ are migrating to the southwest (ebb direction) as well as the northeast (flood direction), with a main axis of approximately 218° and 38° respectively (relative to north) (Figure 4.2).
 This axis varies over the area with a variation of up to 30°.
 Particularly complex areas are the top of the sandbank in WFS-III and the swales in between the sandbanks in WFS-I, WFS-II and WFS-III.
-For illustration purposes, the rather complex migration patterns of the three considered periods have been schematized in Figure 4.2.
+For illustration purposes, the rather complex migration patterns of the three considered periods have been schematized in Figure 4.4.

-The migration in north-eastern direction in the swale halfway WFS-II and the swale extending all the way through WFS-III and I are most likely related to the flood tidal flow being dominant over the ebb flow, while the swale in between (passing over the south-eastern corner of WFS-I and the north-western corner of WFS-II) is most likely more dominated by the ebb current.
+The migration in north-eastern direction in the swale halfway WFS-II and the swale extending all the way through WFS-III and WFS-I are most likely related to the flood tidal flow being dominant over the ebb flow, while the swales in WFS-IV are most likely dominated by the ebb current.
 The ebb flow is also dominant on top of the crests of the sandbanks.
-Similar flood- and ebb-dominated patterns were also observed in Van Lancker et al. (2013).
+Similar flood-and ebb-dominated patterns were also observed in Van Lancker et al. (2013).
 More detailed modelling of the tidal flow patterns in this area (preferably over a full spring-neap cycle) will provide a better insight in the relation between sand wave migration and tidal flow.